What is Enigma? A Beginner’s Guide to Secret Contracts and Off-Chain Scaling

 Enigma promises to offer two much-needed solutions for data management/storage on the blockchain: privacy and scalability.
 With Enigma, secret contracts will allow users to keep sensitive information underwraps while also have the reliability of a blockchain network to validate this data.
 In addition, developers can use Enigma to offload computation-intensive data on to Enigma’s off-chain network, giving blockchain platforms a scalable storage option and alternative resource to process data.

-On top of both of these solutions we have Catalyst an Enigma’s data marketplace.
-The first providers traders with useful tools to optimize their investing choices, while the latter could provide a comprehensive, secure marketplace of various data that individuals can consume or contribute to with the privacy and integrity of the Enigma network.
+On top of both of these solutions we have Catalyst, an Enigma’s data marketplace.
+The first provides traders with useful tools to optimize their investing choices, while the latter could provide a comprehensive, secure marketplace of various data that individuals can consume or contribute to with the privacy and integrity of the Enigma network.

 It’s rare to come across such a unique project with a dedicated, vetted team striving to make conception a reality.
 If this reality comes to fruition, there’s no telling what Enigma’s secret contracts and data marketplace could bring to the crypto-sphere in the years to come.